Scriptorium is a semester-long high school elective that practices the craft of storytelling.

 From the 17th to early 20th centuries in Europe, salons were an important place for exchanging ideas.
 Officially "a gathering of people held by an inspiring host," members aimed to increase their knowledge and participate in convivial conversation.
 Led socratically by a seasoned adult, salons today provide the just-right scholé environment for mature adolescents who love to learn.

-An a la carté class offered in collaboration with Scholé Hall in Georgetown, Texas
+An a la carté class offered at Scholé Hall in Georgetown, Texas.

 Let’s Write!